-Fix Guide: AirDrop Devices Not Showing Up on macOS Tahoe 26.2
+How to Fix AirDrop Devices Not Showing Up in macOS Tahoe 26.2

 Symptom: You attempt to send a file via AirDrop, but nearby devices (iPhone, iPad, or other Macs) do not appear in the share sheet, or your Mac is invisible to others.